Shah Nimatullah Wali: Shrine

-Shah Nimatullah Wali's shrine is in Mahan, Iran.
+Shah Ni'matullah Wali's shrine is in Mahan, Iran.

 Tomb

 Shah Khalilullah's tomb is located outside Bidar fort and known as "chokundi".
 Today it is under the authority of the Archaeological Survey of India.
 Shah Khalilullah was succeeded by numerous other qutbs (masters) including Shah Mir Mahmud Deccani, Shams al Din Deccani and Reza Ali Shah Deccani.
 The silsilah moved back to Iran after the Sufi master Reza Ali Shah Deccani's ordered his disciple Ali Shah Deccani in the year 1194 AH, nearing the end of Karim Khan Zand's dynasty to depart to Iran with his family and entered Shiraz.
 Not long after the establishment of the Safawid state, the Ni’matullahi order publicly declared itself Shia.
 His tomb is located in Kerman, Iran.
 It is a beautiful work of art, Natural plant colors decorate the walls of his private chamber, the place where he would stay and fast for 40 days and nights.
 It is also the place from which he would get inspiration to write his predictions.